resistorsoftware/Shopify-Developer-Book/README.md

 Build the book by running:

-    $ bundle exec kitabu export
+    $ ./build

 Results of the build are found in `output/`, like `output/Shopify-Developer-Book.pdf`

 ## Tweaking

-You can change the overall look of the book by altering `templates/html/sass/screen.sass` and rebuilding the book.
+You can change the overall look of the book by altering `templates/html/sass/screen.sass` and other files in `templates/html/sass/`, and rebuilding the book.

 ## Contributing